 Our people – Retail

 Primark places its people at the heart of its business strategy.
-Caring for its people and fostering an engaged workforce is an integral part of the business’s ongoing success.
+Supporting its people and fostering an engaged workforce is an integral part of the business’s ongoing success.

-A colleague at Primark's Oxford Street East store, London, UK A colleague at Primark's Oxford Street East store, London, UK
+Colleagues at Primark's Oxford Street East store, London, UK Colleagues at Primark's Oxford Street East store, London, UK

 Health, safety and wellbeing